Exploring Majors and Careers

 - Consider enrolling in CnEd 3535 Strategic Career Planning course, if you have not already done so, to explore your career options and learn how to present yourself effectively for an internship, job or graduate school.

 - Check graduate school requirements including entrance test requirements and deadlines.
-Information is available from Career Services.
+Information is available from Career and Internship Services.

 - Continue to maintain a strong GPA.

 - Expand your own professional network through club activities, student chapters of professional organizations, family, faculty and staff.
 Inform people of the kind of opportunity you seek.

 - Continue to interview professionals working in your field(s) of interest for information and to establish a network of contacts.

 - Research graduate school possibilities, their application procedures and deadlines.

 - Attend job fairs and/or Graduate and Professional School Fair.